We are loving the fact that veganism has finally gone mainstream!

 Overall plant protein sources build muscle and aid recovery as well or better than whey, but they can also improve our health, deliver a broader range of beneficial nutrients and are much friendlier for the environment.

 8. HALF-AND-HALF for CASHEW CREAMER

 You can enjoy your morning creamy beverage without the dairy.
-Almond milk coffee creamer is a great substitute; you can also use canned coconut milk in replacement for creamer in your coffee.
+Almond milk coffee creamer is a great substitute; you can also use canned coconut milk in replacement for creamer in your colombian whole bean coffee.
 We enjoy our homemade cashew creamer the most.
 It’s easy to make and exceptionally rich and creamy – the closest thing we’ve found to half-and-half so far.

 How to make Cashew Creamer:

 - 1/2 cups raw unsalted cashews